i-MSCP/plugins/incubator/PhpSwitcher/README.md

 #### Build dependencies

-The PHP compiler installs the build dependencies for you but you must ensure that your **/etc/apt/sources.list** contains the needed source ( deb-src ) repositories which belong to your distribution.
+The PHP compiler installs the build dependencies for you but you must ensure that your **/etc/apt/sources.list** contains the needed repositories which belong to your distribution.
 If this is not the case, you can look at:

 - [Debian sources.list generator](http://debgen.simplylinux.ch/)
 - [Ubuntu sources.list generator](http://repogen.simplylinux.ch/generate.php)